dmnbme/edstem-download/README.md

 2. Create an API token on Ed settings page

-3. Set the API token in `config.toml` or in environment variable `ED_PAT`

-4. Clone the repository and run from file
+3. Clone the repository and install dependencies

    ```shell
    # Clone the repository